-There’s nothing more frustrating than not being able to find something you need, when you need it.
-The last thing you want to do under tight deadlines is recreate the assets you already built but can’t find.
+There are so many assets that go into building an e-learning course that managing them can seem like a full-time job.
+Think about it: you’ve got templates, fonts, images, icons, videos, audio clips . . . the list goes on!
+And there’s nothing more frustrating than not being able to find something you need when you need it.
+The last thing you want to do under tight deadlines is recreate the assets you already built just because you can’t find them.

 While there’s no single way to manage assets, there are a few general steps you can take to find a system that works best for you and your team.
 Here are a few ideas to consider when managing your course assets.

 When you’re first starting out, you likely won’t have many assets, so it’s not a big deal if your assets share the same folder.
 But you’ll quickly outgrow that system as your asset library expands.

 A good way to take control of your assets is to develop a basic folder structure for the types of assets you use most frequently.
 The folder structure doesn’t need to be complicated.
 The more general you keep it, the better.
 Here’s a common structure many course designers use: